 #9 – Appreciate good beer

 Beer is a common word in Dublin, and a word you’re likely to hear a lot of during your three days in Dublin.
-The city has many opportunities for travelers to taste the best beers in Ireland.
+The city has many opportunities for travellers to taste the best beers in Ireland.

 #10 – Discover Dublin city through the eyes of a local